feelixs/find-song/README.md

 You can give find-song a timestamp if you want him to search at a specific point in the video.

-find-song auto-parses youtube links that are timestamped, so if there's a "&t=" in the link he'll start the search at the youtube timestamp.

 ![image](/images/findsong2.JPG)